joaquinelio/litul-crud/README.md

 ...
 5 real bugs, real errors, real learning.
 ...
 63 from spelling.
 My mistakes.
 But a TOTAL FAILURE FROM JS LANG.
 The found spell bugs is a problem, exhausting and time consuming.
 The biggest problem is for those you didnt find.
-You NEVER know when it's finished, cause never finish.
+You NEVER know when it's finished, cause it never finishes.
 Any untested line is a treath, any mod you do you can reintroduce same bugs.
 It is crazy.
 Only bet is rely on frameworks and strong styling.
-Maybe better is to try to switch to TS from MS, they seem to know the importance of types.
 Parameters inside quotes?
 What a source of problems.

-    mode = 'idle'
-Tried:

-    MODES = {'IDLE':1, 'SHOW':2, 'CREATE':4, 'MODIFY':8,}
-    mode = MODES.IDLE
-but you are never protected cause you can do everything anyway.

-this too:
-   array.lengt   "oh, I think you want to add a new property...
-Ok." so
+Freedom sucks.

   **JS, the freedom to step on the flowers.**

 Async.
 Trap for newbies usually said.
 I fell down too.